-There's been increased emphasis on building magnet schools and converting existing schools to operate on this model for several years.
-Unlike regular public schools, magnet schools in Miami often emphasise a particular focus area and have a competitive admissions process which enables them to draw from a talented pool of students outside of their immediate catchment area.
+There’s been increased emphasis on building magnet schools and converting existing schools to operate on this model for several years.
+Unlike regular public schools, magnet schools in Miami often emphasise a particular focus area.

 They often enjoy better reputations, lower drop-out rates and more diversity than standard public schools.
 Some of the best schools in Florida, and the USA as a whole, include the city's magnet schools which specialise in fields like maths, science, technology and the arts.

 Private and international schools in Miami

 A significant proportion of expat students attend private schools in Miami, many of which offer religious, and particularly Catholic, instruction.
 These tend to have good reputations and superior facilities at a higher cost than public schools.
 Gaining admission to one of the city’s private schools can be difficult, and families should be prepared for entrance exams, interviews, extensive school tours and open days for potential students.

-International schools in Miami which offer overseas curricula are unfortunately limited, although a number of private and charter schools do offer the International Baccalaureate curriculum.
+Unfortunately, international schools in Miami that offer overseas curricula are limited, although a number of private and charter schools do offer the International Baccalaureate curriculum.